Gong Yoo on becoming South Korea's leading man

 (CNN)"Call me Joseph," says Gong Yoo, modestly.

-It's ironic advice, because if there's one thing that this tall, chiseled mega-star clearly is not, it's an average Joe.
+It's an ironic suggestion, because if there's one thing that this tall, chiseled mega-star clearly is not, it's an average Joe.

 Currently South Korea's most popular leading man, Gong is the star of the recent smash hit television series "Guardian: The Lonely and Great God" -- better known as "Goblin".